darkreader/darkreader.org/src/help/topics/en.md

 <h4 class="text-highlight">How to support Dark Reader</h4>

-1. Install our <a data-s="drios-help-faq" href="https://apps.apple.com/us/app/dark-reader-for-safari/id1438243180">iOS/macOS app</a>.
+1. <a data-s="d-help-faq" href="https://darkreader.org/support-us">Pay for using Dark Reader</a>.
-2. Install our sponsors' apps and extensions.
+2. Install our <a data-s="drios-help-faq" href="https://apps.apple.com/us/app/dark-reader-for-safari/id1438243180">iOS/macOS app</a>.
-3. <a data-s="d-help-faq" href="https://opencollective.com/darkreader/donate">Donate</a>.
+3. Install our sponsors' apps and extensions.
 4. Suggest to friends and colleagues.

 #### The extension asks for permissions to read website data